What is bursitis?

 How is bursitis diagnosed?

-- X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to make pictures of internal tissues, bones, and organs
+X-ray.
+This test uses energy beams to make pictures of internal tissues, bones, and organs

 of organs and structures within the body.

-to check for infection or gout as causes of bursitis.
+swollen bursa.
+The fluid is checked for infection or gout as causes of bursitis.

 How is bursitis treated?

-is not infected.
+infected.
 Treatment may include:

-- R.I.C.E.
-This stands for rest, ice, compression, and elevation
+RICE, which stands for rest, ice, compression, and elevation